Roanoke Colony: 1887–present: Archaeological evidence

-2011–2019: Site X
+2011–present; new archaeological sites

 In November 2011, researchers at the First Colony Foundation noticed two corrective patches on White's 1585 map La Virginea Pars.
 At their request, the British Museum examined the original map with a light table.
-One of the patches, at the confluence of the Roanoke and Chowan rivers, was found to cover a symbol representing a fort.
+One of the patches, at the confluence of the Roanoke and Chowan rivers, was found to cover a symbol representing a fort at the head of Albemarle Sound.
+The faint outline of a fort, drawn in what might be invisible ink, was also discovered on the patch itself.
+One theory is that White may have been trying to conceal the fort from the Spanish, who saw the colony as a threat.
+The Spanish had sent an expedition to defeat the colony, but could not find the settlers.

 As the symbol is not to scale, it covers an area on the map representing thousands of acres in Bertie County, North Carolina.
-However, the location is presumed to be in or near the 16th-century Weapemeoc village of Mettaquem.
+However, the location is presumed to be in or near the large 16th-century Weapemeoc village of Mettaquem.
 In 2012, when a team prepared to excavate where the symbol indicated, archaeologist Nicholas Luccketti suggested they name the location "Site X", as in "X marks the spot."
+In 2015 a team excavated the site.

 In an October 2017 statement, the First Colony Foundation reported finding fragments of Tudor pottery and weapons at Site X, and concluded that these indicate a small group of colonists residing peacefully in the area.
 The challenge for this research is to convincingly rule out the possibility that such finds were brought to the area by the 1585 Lane colony, or the trading post established by Nathaniel Batts in the 1650s.
 In 2019, the Foundation announced plans to expand the research into land that has been donated to North Carolina as Salmon Creek State Natural Area.